 Employment Outlook and Salary Info

-According to the BLS, employment opportunities in the healthcare management field are expected to increase by about 22% during the 2010-2020 decade.
-The BLS also states that in 2012, the average yearly income for medical and health services managers was $98,460.
+According to the BLS, employment opportunities in the healthcare management field are expected to increase by 18% during the 2018-2028 decade.
+The BLS also stated that in 2018, the average yearly income for medical and health services managers was $113,730.